anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 <img src="./pic/account-keys-hierarchy.png" style="border-radius: 20px">

-*   '**Account Viewing Key**' is used for L2Tx encryption & decryption to later rebuild all L2tx history at new device.
 *   '**Spending Key**' is used for asset management(transfer/withdraw).
 Normally 'one device, one spending key'.
 *   '**Manager Key**' is a new key at this upgrade, which is used for authorizing 'spending keys' for different devices.

-All the keys will be recorded on chain under your L2 account(at *User-Data Tree*, through L2Tx).<br>
+All the keys will be recorded on chain under your L2 account(at *User-Data Tree*, through L2Tx).

+*NOTE: well, at current design, we just support keys for asset management.
+But this could be extended by adding separate keys for separate role to support more scenarios in the future, like registerring one key just for authorizing login to thirdparty zkapps, one key only for votes, etc.* <br>

 **1) how to implement passwordless & mnemonics-free account**